-- Mr. Sabo, who became our chief executive officer on May 3, 2018, was seconded to us by our Manager and does not receive compensation directly from us.
+(1) Mr. Sabo, who became our chief executive officer on May 3, 2018, was seconded to us by our Manager and does not receive compensation directly from us.
 We pay our Manager a quarterly management fee and Mr. Sabo, as a member of our Manager, receives cash distributions from our Manager periodically after payment of all compensation and other expenses to our Manager's employees.
 The amount of such distribution is derived by the Manager and is not within our control.
 During 2019, our Manager, concurrent with the June 2019 sale of Clean Earth, agreed to waive the management fee on cash balances held at the Company, commencing with the quarter ended June 30, 2019 and continuing until the quarter during which the Company next borrows under the 2018 Revolving Credit Facility.
 Additionally, during the third quarter of 2018, our Manager waived \$0.6 million in management fees attributable to assets acquired in September related to the acquisitions by Velocity Outdoor.
-We incurred approximately \$32.3 million, \$38.8 million and \$28.1 million of management fees under the Management Services Agreement during each of 2019, 2018 and 2017, respectively, and approximately \$5.0 million, \$5.5 million and \$4.6 million of offsetting management fees under our Offsetting Management Services Agreements during each of 2019, 2018 and 2017, respectively.
-See the sections titled "CERTAIN RELATIONSHIPS AND RELATED PARTY TRANSACTIONS Contractual Arrangements with Related Parties Management Services Agreement" and "CERTAIN RELATIONSHIPS AND RELATED PARTY TRANSACTIONS Contractual Arrangements with Related Parties Offsetting Management Services Agreements" for additional information about the Management Services Agreement and our Offsetting Management Services Agreements.
-Accordingly, no compensation information for Mr. Sabo is reflected in the above summary compensation table. - (2) Mr. Sabo and Mr. Faulkingham do not participate in any stock award, stock option, non-equity incentive or nonqualified deferred stock compensation plans. - (3) Includes the following payments paid on behalf of Mr. Faulkingham:
+We incurred approximately \$32.3 million, \$38.8 million and \$28.1 million of management fees under the Management Services Agreement during each of 2019, 2018 and 2017, respectively, and approximately \$5.0 million, \$5.5 million and \$4.6 million of offsetting management fees under our Offsetting Management Services Agreements with Related Parties - Management Services Agreement" and "CERTAIN RELATIONSHIPS AND RELATED PARTY TRANSACTIONS - Contractual Arrangements with Related Parties - Offsetting Management Services Agreement and our Offsetting Management Services Agreements.
+Accordingly, no compensation information about the Management Services Agreement and our Offsetting Management Services Agreements.
+Accordingly, no compensation information for Mr. Sabo is reflected in the above summary compensation table.

+(2) Mr. Sabo and Mr. Faulkingham do not participate in any stock award, stock option, non-equity incentive or nonqualified deferred stock compensation plans.

+(3) Includes the following payments paid on behalf of Mr. Faulkingham: